Things to Consider Before Quit Your Job and Travel Long Term

 In South America where I traveled, the infrastructure is severely lacking in most parts.
 There are times you need to hitchhike, camp, and walk for hours to get by.
 I did not see long-term travelers staying in resorts and the five-star hotels.
 I usually stayed in a shared room in a hostel, slept on a bus and train, and lived with the locals.
 Sometimes a beautiful place needed a few hours’ trek in the mountains and the walk is tough.

-There were risks and unpleasant things that happened during my travels – like I lost my passport on my first solo trip, got all my money stolen in Chile, and was stuck on an uninhabited island in Patagonia and got sick on the road, but these are really what travels are about.
+There were risks and unpleasant things that happened during my travels – like I lost my passport on my first solo trip, got all my money stolen in Chile, and was stuck on an uninhabited island in Patagonia, slept on the airports’ floor many nights to catch an early morning flight, got sick on the road, but these are really what travels are about.
 I did not leave my job and my home just for the luxury holidays.
 Because of the challenging and uncomfortable parts the journey provides, I cherish the relaxing days on the beach and the comfort of home more than I did before.

 You need to be financially prepared